editdata/kv-editor/README.md

 ## Usage

-The goal of list-editor is to make it easy to add an editable list of key/value pairs or just values to a page, with the freedom to handle state management using any state library.
+The goal of list-editor is to make it easy to add an editable list of key/value pairs or just values to a page, with the ability to handle state management using any state library.

 Here's a basic example: